Hand features of a problematic child, from a palmist’s point of view.

 - Short fingers (compared to the length of the palm).
 The short fingers can be an indicator of impatience and a short temper.

 - A thumb that is inflexible and stiff.
-A stiff thumb depicts a rigid nature, while the person can be determined, they might also be overly stubborn.
+A stiff thumb depicts a rigid nature.
+While the person can be determined, they might also be overly stubborn.
 Most children have a flexible thumb.

 - Wide spaces at the base of the fingers, especially between the ring and middle finger.
-The wide gaps depict someone who doesn’t like being told what to do, they tend to break the rules.
+The wide gaps depict someone who doesn’t like being told what to do, and they tend to break the rules.
 They love their freedom and enjoy spontaneity.

 - Ring finger longer than the index finger.
-It is normal for boys to have a longer ring finger, but an extended ring finger that is also thick can be a sign of a risk-taker.
+It is usual for boys to have a longer ring finger, but an extended ring finger that is also thick can be a sign of a risk-taker.

 Signs of a difficult child from the palm lines